FAQs (Frequently Asked Questions)

 What do I do if I need help?

 When you register as a student you're assigned a coastalnavigation.com instructor.
-Your instructor is certified to teach the CYA Coastal Navigation Standard and has years of teaching and boating experience.
+Your instructor has many years of teaching and boating experience.

 You can get prompt e-mail assistance from your instructor whenever you need it.